Trojan script: Analysis

 Depiction of two of the spindle whorls.

-In 1994 Dr. Louis Godart republished the inscriptions and identified the script as Linear A. This identification has been controversial: archeologist Massimo Perna rejects this theory as "highly unlikely."
+In 1994 Louis Godart republished the inscriptions and identified the script as Linear A. This identification has been controversial: archeologist Massimo Perna rejects this theory as "highly unlikely."
 According to Perna, the signs found on the spindle whorls appear in numerous other ancient scripts and ornaments, and that any analysis of the signs is problematic due to inability to analyze the original finds.
 Alternately, Edwin L. Brown argued they were written using Linear A to transcribe a dialect of the Luwian language.
 Luwian was a lingua franca in late Bronze Age western Anatolia, and as yet the only accepted evidence of writing at Troy is a scribal seal inscribed with Luwian hieroglyphs found in Troy VIIb1.
 However a single inscription on a very portable object "can hardly be used as evidence that the population of Troy spoke Luwian."

 Another inscription in the Trojan script was found in Troy II.
 Soviet historian of antiquity Nikolay Kazansky found them more similar to Linear B signs, while another Soviet historian, Arkady Molchanov, regarded them as "imitation of writing".
 Regardless of any similarities the Trojan symbols have with Linear B, those from Troy II date from about a thousand years before the development of that script.

 Archaeological analyses of the inscriptions have indicated that Troy III (2250–2100/2050 BCE) and Troy IV (2100/2050–2000/1950 BCE) predate Linear A, Troy V (2000/1950–1900/1850 BCE) coincides with linear A, and Troy II (2600/2550–2250 BCE) may be an intermediate link to Bronze Age societies such as the Usatove or Ezero cultures.